TwitchLib/TwitchLib/README.md

   * OnChatCleared - Fires when a moderator sends a clear chat command (channel).
   * OnViewerTimedout - Fires when client detects a viewer was timedout (moderator, viewer, timeout duration, timeout reason, channel).
   * OnViewerBanned - Fires when client detects a viewer was banned (moderator, viewer, ban reason, channel).
+  * OnModeratorsReceived - Fires when a list of moderators is returned by Twitch (this happens by calling GetChannelModerators in the client).
 - Whisper Events:
   * OnWhisperReceived - Fires when a new whisper message is received, returns WhisperMessage
   * OnWhisperCommandReceived - Fires when command (uses custom command identifier) is received.